 The system always has the first opportunity to handle key commands.
-Key commands that map to known system events (such as cut, copy and paste) are automatically routed to the appropriate responder methods.
-For other key commands, UIKit looks for an object in the responder chain with a key command object that matches the pressed keys.
-If it finds such an object, it then walks the responder chain looking for the first object that implements the corresponding action method and calls the first one it finds.
+Key commands that map to known system events (such as Cut, Copy and Paste) are automatically routed to the appropriate responder methods.
+For other key commands, the system looks for an object in the responder chain with a key command object that matches the pressed keys.
+If it finds such an object, it then searches the responder chain, looking for the first object that implements the corresponding action method, and calls the first one it finds.

 iPad apps that run in macOS can use

 UIKey to create menu elelments that have keyboard shortcuts.